 In addition to having a mental health concentration, applicants are asked to have completed a course in the DSM-V or have scheduled to take the course concurrently during the first semester of the internship.

-, LCSW, LCDC, director of Addictions Services and coordinator of the Social Work Internship, or Janice Poplack
+, LCSW, associate director of the Social Work Internship.

 Psychiatric Nurse Residency

-We're proud to offer the Betty Ann Stedman Psychiatric Nurse Residency Program for graduates of Bachelor of Science in Nursing (BSN) programs who would like to begin their psychiatric nursing career as a resident with The Menninger Clinic.
+We're proud to offer the Psychiatric Nurse Residency Program for graduates of Bachelor of Science in Nursing (BSN) programs who would like to begin their psychiatric nursing career as a resident with The Menninger Clinic.
 Nurse residents get to:

 - Work at one of the country's leading psychiatric hospitals